 Image: The front cover of From Public Health to Wellbeing

-by Paul Walker and Marie Joan / Credit: MacMillan Education
+Edited by Paul Walker and Marie John / Credit: MacMillan Education

 Dr. Paul Walker is an independent public health consultant with 50 years experience of working for the NHS, local government and academe as a public health specialist and manager.
 He is the co-editor of Public Health Matters and the co-editor of From Public Health to Wellbeing: The New Driver for Policy and Action.